asdlei99/hyperswitch/docs/connectors/monei.md

 - Full capture
 - Partial capture

+### Void/Cancel Flow

+The connector supports cancellation of authorized payments before they are captured.
+- A cancellation reason can be provided which will be included in the request

 ### Refund Flow

 The connector supports:
 - Full refunds
 - Partial refunds
+- Refund reason can be included with the request

 ## Configuration Parameters